-- 14.1 The FIAS Anti-Doping Hearing Panel is appointed by the FIAS Anti-Doping Administrator for each individual case.
-The chairman of the FIAS Anti-Doping Hearing Panel is the chairman of FIAS Medical and Anti-Doping Commission if there is no conflict of interest.
-The Panel is composed by three (3) experts of different nationality that the athlete/athlete support personnel. - 14.2 The FIAS Anti-Doping Hearing Panel is responsible for revision of the documents and facts provided by the athlete/athlete support personnel related to the potential Anti-Doping Rules Violation.
+- 14.1 The FIAS Independent Operational Hearing Panel is appointed by its chairperson for each individual case.
+The Panel is composed by three (3) experts of different nationality that the athlete/athlete support personnel.
+Upon appointment by the Chair as a member of the FIAS Hearing Panel, each member must also sign a declaration that there are no facts or circumstances known to him or her which might call into question their impartiality in the eyes of any of the parties, other than those circumstances disclosed in the declaration. - 14.2 The FIAS Anti-Doping Hearing Panel is responsible for revision of the documents and facts provided by the athlete/athlete support personnel related to the potential Anti-Doping Rules Violation.
 Based on these facts they impose sanction if any according to the FIAS Anti-Doping Rules and these Procedures.